shydie/closest-point/README.md

 ## Steps to perfection
 I would like to have more test coverage, but testing `react/three-fiber` components requires a complex setup.
 As a result, I have only added unit tests for reducers and the `findClosestPoint` function since they do not rely on external libraries.

-## New technologies
-The major new thing for me was definetyly `Three.js`.
-I've had some experience before with parsing files for Three.js, but I've never used it as drawing/editing shapes tool.
-While it may have been easier to work with Three.js in a more traditional manner, I found it interesting to manage it declaratively with `react/three-fiber`.
-Additionally, `react/three-fiber` has some useful testing tools, although they did not work out of the box and I had to skip them for now.
-The biggest unknown for me was configuring the camera and its unprojection, which ended up being a significant time-waster.

 ## Available Scripts

 In the project directory, you can run: